This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines help fight or prevent an infection caused by bacteria or a fungus.
 This medicine may be given as a pill or a cream.

-Follow up with your healthcare provider in 1 to 2 weeks:
+Follow up with your doctor within 2 days:

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 IBM Watson Micromedex